hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 Each notification sent to the user should contain the following data:

 * `UpdateID`: [String] Unique ID that represents this channel update.
-* `Proposed Balance`: [Balance Info] Proposed balance for the update.
+ `Proposed Channel Info`: [Payment Channel Info] Proposed channel state.
-* `Version`: [String] Version of the channel state for the proposed payment.
 * `Final`: [bool] Indicates if this is a final update.
-Channel will be closed once a final update is accepted.
+Channel will be closed if a final update is accepted.
 * `Expiry`: [int64] Time (in unix format) before which response should be sent.

-#### 3. Unsubscribe To Payment Channel Updates
+#### 3. Unsubscribe From Payment Channel Updates

-Unsubscribe to notifications on new incoming payment channel updates for the specified channel in the specified session.
+Unsubscribe from notifications on new incoming payment channel updates for the specified channel in the specified session.

 *Parameters*